-By default, a display area is rectangular.
-Some displays can have another appearance (for instance: circular).
-The Front Panel is able to simulate that using a filter (see Widget).
-This filter defines the pixels inside and outside the real display area.
-The filter image must have the same size than display rectangular area.
-A display pixel at a given position will be not rendered if the pixel at the same position in mask is fully transparent.
+- The simple or double buffering (default value): doubleBufferFeature=true|false. - The backlight (enabled by default): backlightFeature=true|false. - The non-rectangular displays: filter="xxx.png".
+Some displays can have another appearance (for instance: circular); the Front Panel can simulate using a filter (see Widget).
+This filter defines the pixels inside and outside the whole display area.
+The filter image must have the same size as the rectangular display area.
+A display pixel at a given position will not be rendered if the pixel at the same position in the mask is fully transparent. - The standard pixel formats.